-Read more about our use of open banking on page 59
+Read more about our use of open page 59

-More information about our ODI performance will be published in July 2022 in our APR, available on our website at: unitedutilities.com/ corporate/about-us/ performance/annualperformance-report

-- 50 per cent company funded. - (2) Excluding per capita consumption, which Ofwat will be revisiting at the next price review once there is a better understanding of the impact of COVID-19 and any enduring effects.
+More information about our ODI performance will be published in July 2022 in our APR, available on our website at: unitedutilities.com/ corporate/about-us/ performance-report per capita consumption. which Ofwat will be revisiting at the next price review once there is a better understanding of the impact of COVID-19 and any enduring effects.